Summer Paralympic Games: Football

-There are two forms of football played at the Paralympics.
-The first is 5-a-side football, which is open to visually impaired athletes.
-The second is 7-a-side football, which is open to athletes with cerebral palsy.
-5-a-side football is open to all visually impaired athletes.
+There are two forms of football that have been played at the Paralympics.
+The one currently in the Paralympics is blind football, also known as 5-a-side football, which is open to all visually impaired athletes.
 Since there are different levels of visual impairment, all players except the goalie (who acts as a guide) are required to wear eye shades.
 The field dimensions are smaller than able-bodied football, there are only five players on the pitch and the ball makes a sound.
 Otherwise, the rules are exactly the same as able-bodied football.
+7-a-side football, which is open to athletes with cerebral palsy was discontinued after 2016.
 Athletes competing in 7-a-side football are broken down into classes 5, 6, 7 and 8.
 All classes comprise ambulant athletes; class 5 being the least physically able, progressing through to class 8 who are minimally affected.
 Teams must include at least one athlete from either class 5 or 6.
 Furthermore, no more than three players from class 8 are allowed to play at the same time.
 Other than the fact that the game is played with seven players the rest of the rules and dimensions of the playing field are the same as able-bodied football.
+In 1984, a 7-a-side wheelchair football tournament was also held.